KacperLewicki/Invoices_Finance/README.md

 # Technologies
 Frontend: React.js Backend: Node.js with Express.js

-# Features
-Current
-Invoice Retrieval: Integration with an external API for fetching invoices.
-Displaying Invoices: A subpage dedicated to displaying the retrieved invoices.

 # Planned
 Invoice Creation: A feature that allows the creation of new invoices.
 User Dashboard: Capability for users to manage their accounts and settings.